Music of Indonesia: Reggae

+R&B

+Currently, contemporary R&B is one of the most popular music genres developed by musicians in Indonesia.
+Both musicians who already have big reputations and newcomers present their own musical colors which are enough to help introduce R&B more widely so that it can be accepted by various groups of Indonesian society.

+Hip hop

+In Indonesia, hip-hop music was generally first introduced by Benyamin Sueb and Farid Hardja.
+Then, other hip-hop musicians also introduced hip-hop music to the public, such as Iwa-K and other hip-hop musicians.

+In the 80s, when young people still loved rock music, Iwa-K started to get involved with rap music, a music genre that places more emphasis on chattering techniques than using musical instruments.

+Funkot

+Funkot is an electronic dance music genre of Indonesian origin that emerged in the 1990s.

 Indie scene

-By the end of the 2000s decade, several indie bands such as Mocca, White Shoes & the Couples Company, and Efek Rumah Kaca emerged into the mainstream, providing soundtracks for film and subsequent tours in overseas territories.
+By the end of the 2000s decade, several indie bands such as Mocca, Float, White Shoes & the Couples Company, and Efek Rumah Kaca emerged into the mainstream, providing soundtracks for film and subsequent tours in overseas territories.
 Upon entering the new decade (2010s), indie music broke into mainstream culture with its far greater appeal amongst adolescents due to its minimalist, melancholic sounds and age-related lyrics.
-The commercial breakthrough for its genre was led by Payung Teduh, Fourtwenty, Stars and Rabbit, Danilla, Banda Neira, Barasuara, and Fiersa Besari.
+The commercial breakthrough for its genre was led by Payung Teduh, Fourtwenty, Stars and Rabbit, Sore, Danilla, Reality Club, Banda Neira, Barasuara, and Fiersa Besari.